sdr-enthusiasts/docker-planefence/README-nginx-rev-proxy.md

 	- [Example `/etc/nginx/locations.conf` file](#example-etcnginxlocationsconf-file)

+## How To Do Things A Lot Easier Than Described Here

+We have created a container that implements a fullfledged reverse web proxy, that is easy to deploy and even easier to configure.

+You can find that container [here](https://sdr-enthusiasts/docker-reversewebproxy).

+## Introduction

 In Mikenye's excellent [gitbook](https://mikenye.gitbook.io/ads-b/) on how to quickly set up a number of containers to receive and process ADSB aircraft telemetry, you probably have created a bunch of containers that each provide a web service on their own port.
 This is a bit hard to manage, especially if you need to now open a large range of ports on your firewall to point at these services.

-This README describes how you can set up a "reverse web proxy" that allows you to point to point https://mysite.com/aaaa to something like http://internalhost1:8080/xxxx, and repeat this for each of the containers or web services.
+This README describes how you can set up a "reverse web proxy" that allows you to point to point `https://mysite.com/aaaa` to something like `http://internalhost1:8080/xxxx`, and repeat this for each of the containers or web services.
 Additionally, it (optionally) will redirect any non-encrypted "http://" request to a secure "https://" request, enabling you to access your web services via SSL.

 There are NO changes needed to the containers.
 All you need is to take a quick inventory of the web services you have and the machines / ports they live on.
 You can do this by (for example) reading the `docker-compose.yml` files that show which services and ports are exposed.